-That said, it’s still a clear leader in the market, and also has a neat little feature which detects when you shift from a clean to distorted sound and automatically adjusts the threshold to match.
+That said, it’s still a clear leader in the market, and also has a neat little feature that detects when you shift from a clean to distorted sound and automatically adjusts the threshold to match.
 It’s perfect for those who play heavier music who need something to give their playing clarity and articulation.

 It will be less suited to those who require control over their gate’s decay, and for those on a budget.
-This is the most highly priced noise gate in our round-up, but it’s also the one that’s popular with professionals (including Jerry Cantrell).
+This is the most highly-priced noise gate in our round-up, but it’s also the one that’s popular with professionals (including Jerry Cantrell).

 - Extremely sturdy and straightforward to use